comic-xr/CoMIC/user_cases/health/E-cigarette Awareness Tirthaj Rikame Prajwal Desai/README.md

 The project works as follows;
 (If you run this project, you can fully experience the AR experience using the mobile device(Android or IOS) as our Project uses GPS geo-location.)

+#Step 0:
+If you want to train the model on your own, you can do it through this link: https://teachablemachine.withgoogle.com/ Go to Get Started -> Image Project -> Standard Image Model Add images to the different classes and name the classes accordingly and train it.
+Once the training is completed you can export the model and download it.

+To create a warning message we used this website: https://www.adobe.com/express/feature/image/editor Here you can edit the image according to your liking and while downloading it, download png image with transparent background.

 # Step 1:
 Open the link for our project that is hosted onto github to see the live demo on mobile devices The Link: https://tirthaj.github.io/E-cigarette-Prevention/